Experienced Dog and Cat Doctors in Houston, TX Providing Cat and Dog Teeth Cleanings, Dental Assessments, Surgery, and More

 What is a Dog and Cat Dental Cleaning?

 There is more to dog and cat dental cleanings at Houston Pet Dental than cleaning plaque off your pet’s teeth.
 We go much deeper, evaluating the health of the crowns of the teeth and the roots and bone below the gum line.
-Maintaining these underlying structures is critical to your pet’s oral health as they are below the gum line and not visible during our visual examination.
+Maintaining these underlying structures is critical to your pet’s oral health as they are below the gum line and not visible during our visual consultation.
 This ensures we have clean AND comfortable teeth.
 Once we have evaluated your pet’s teeth and surrounding bone where the nerve/blood supply maintains the tooth, our next step is cleaning and polishing the teeth, hitting areas the toothbrush can’t reach.
 Then we can proceed with treatment for any painful or pathologic oral lesions your pet may have.

-A comfortable, healthy mouth starts with a dental assessment for just $479.
+A comfortable, healthy mouth starts with a dental assessment for just $499.

 Meet Dr. Beggs and His Team